hamza-eshoul/Messaging-App-Frontend/README.md

 The goal of the project was to build a messaging web app that allows users to send and receive real-time messages.

+The Socket.IO-client library was used for the real-time communication functionality utilized by the project's client.

 - Project's Live Preview url - https://messaging-app-project.onrender.com
 - Project's Parent Repository - https://github.com/skynter/Messaging-App
 - Project's Backend Repository - https://github.com/skynter/Messaging-App-Backend